Lands Acquisition Act 1989 (LAA)

 The Minister has authority to delegate powers and functions under section 139 of the LAA.

-The current LAA delegations can be accessed here:
+The current LAA delegation instrument can be accessed here:

 Acquisition by Agreement

 Most Commonwealth acquisitions of interests in land occur by agreement.
-This will generally occur where the interest in land is “available in the market” as defined in the LAA.
-However, the Finance Minister is able to facilitate the acquisition of interests not in the market by certifying that an acquisition is a “standard commercial transaction”.
+This will generally occur where the interest in land is 'available in the market' as defined in the LAA.

 Compulsory Acquisition

-In reliance on the LAA, the Commonwealth is able to compulsorily acquire land or an interest in land anywhere in Australia for public purposes.
+The LAA provides power to the Commonwealth to compulsorily acquire land or an interest in land in Australia for a public purpose.
 A public purpose is a purpose in respect of which the Parliament has power to make laws.

 The LAA prescribes the steps that the Commonwealth must follow to compulsorily acquire land.
-The LAA also provides a legal framework designed to protect an owner's interests when the Commonwealth acquires an interest in land.
+It provides a legal framework designed to protect an owner's interests when the Commonwealth compulsorily acquires an interest in land.

 The Guide to Acquisitions under the LAA has been developed to provide guidance on the compulsory acquisition process.